ICRAR/daliuge/docs/README.orig.rst

 running the engine and the translator is equally simple::

-  cd daliuge-runtime && ./run_engine.sh && cd ..
+  cd daliuge-engine && ./run_engine.sh && cd ..

 and::